Code of Conduct

 Reporting by phone

 Calling the toll-free Code Reporting Hotline 1-855-JPMCODE (576-2633) is the easiest way to make a report.
-You will speak with a trained interviewer (who is not a JPMorgan Chase employee), and translation services are available.
+You will speak with a trained interviewer (who is not a firm employee), and translation services are available.
+The Hotline and online resources are available 24 hours a day, 7 days a week.

 Other reporting methods